Above The Fold

 Unlike web pages, which typically have many goals and encourage exploration, landing pages are designed with a single focus or goal, known as a call to action (or CTA, for short).

 It’s this focus that makes landing pages the best option for increasing the conversion rates of your marketing campaigns and lowering your cost of acquiring a lead or sale.

 - Eliminate links that don’t serve a specific purpose from your landing pages.
 Make the objective clear and obvious to avoid distracting the customer.

 Does your headline include some reference as to where the visitor clicked from previously?
 Tie in your landing page with your ad or the user’s search for seamless engagement.

 - Give your customer an incentive to fill out additional form information by placing it on the “Thank You” page and offering a freebie for their participation.

-- Use a P.S. to throw in an enticing bonus or a reward for taking action within the specific timeframe.
+- Use a P.S. to throw in an enticing bonus or a reward for taking action within the specified timeframe.
 People often read headlines first, then read P.S.’s second.

 It should go without saying, but don’t direct your PPC or ad traffic directly to your homepage.
-Create landing pages based around actual searches.
+Create landing pages based on actual searches.